-Residents and visitors driving into Geneva will be greeted with new welcome signage at some of the City’s major gateway points starting in late 2017.
+Residents and visitors driving into Geneva are greeted with new welcome signage at some of the City’s major gateway points.

 The new welcome signs will either be replacing older versions or be installed in locations where signs had previously existed but had been removed due to damage.
 The City plans on adding more signage in the future as funding becomes available.
 Installation is not expected to impact traffic or sidewalk access.